deconf/Clicky-Analytics-for-WP/readme.txt

 = v1.4.1 =
 - allow specified access level to view the custom dashboard
 - custom dashboard is now able to display all clicky stats
+- bugfix: notices and warnings in main dashboard

 = v1.4 =
 - data validation and sanitization